BenAcord/AutoRpt/README.md

 ## What It Is
 Streamline report writing experience.

+> Currently a work in progress.
+There are rough edges.

 1. (**startup**) Prior to starting an exam, creates a base exam directory structure and populates it with a markdown report template.
 Run this well in advance of the exam start time.

 2. (**ports**)